BotechStudio/fudge-docs/docs/handling-errors.md

 ### Use case

 :::note

-For the use case example, we will take a look at the "signUpUser" error handling flow. wich located in **client > app > containers > SignUpUser > saga.js**.
+For the purpose of this use case/example, see the “signUpUser” handling flow, located in **client > app > containers, SignUpUser >sage.js**.

 :::

-As we can see at the saga.js file, the api call placed inside try/catch block. the reason for that is the fact that if somthing went wrong at the server or with the call to the end point, we want to activate an **action** that will update the error's state. as we can see:
+As you can see, the API call was placed inside of the try/catch block.
+This, so that if something goes wrong with the server or the call to the end-point, an action can be activated to update the error’s state.

 ```javascript
 yield put(userSignUpError(err));
 ```

-the userSignUpError action imported from actions.js as we can see at the top of the file:
+the userSignUpError action was imported from actions.js as indicated at the top of the file:

 ```javascript
 import { userSignUpError } from '../App/actions';
 ```

-the action accept's the server response (if exists) and decide's what to return:
+The action accepts the server response (so long as it exists), and decides what to return.

 ```javascript
 export function userSignUpError(error) {